sistemicorp/p01-upyrpc/README.md

 As you will notice, the line numbers on the MicroPython side need to be manually entered... one day this could be automated with a script.

 3. Test with the REPL.
+This is the only way you will find out if there is a syntax error in your code - so basically that means you SHOULD do this FIRST before trying the CLI.
 Here is a typical session,

 ```
 $ rshell